saltlakrits/spinning_cube/src/notes.md

 - the perspective is very off, so i have to clamp the coordinates to be between 0 and 39, which makes the drawing look off as well

+- need to find a way to scale the buffer down to fit the viewport